 2021 Leadership Awards

-Results Political Leadership Award
+Results Political Leader Award

 Parliamentarians make significant contributions to Results work as hard-working and influential leaders, members of the Parliamentary TB Caucus, which informs MPs and Senators of the value of funding research, diagnosis and treatment of tuberculosis, and supporters in Parliament of immunisation programs that protect children from vaccine-preventable diseases including Polio, pneumonia, diarrhoea, and measles, nutrition programs and support for COVID 19 programs.

 - Trent Zimmerman MP

 Results Advocate Leadership Award – More than 12 months

 Advocates and Volunteers are our lifeblood – without them, we would achieve little – they are deeply committed to Results and are valued highly by Results they write letters; they write to their MP; they visit their MP and they trek to Canberra to meet their MP and senators.
 Some Volunteers have been supporting Results since we were established more than 30 years ago.

 - Adarsh Pratap Singh

 - Lyba Khan